-Springmingle also provides the forum for our annual Book Launch, during which Southern Breeze PAL members have the opportunity to discuss books published within the previous two years.
+Springmingle also provides the forum for their annual Book Launch, during which Southern Breeze PAL members have the opportunity to discuss books published within the previous two years.
 In addition, framed illustrations (prints and originals!) from books published by Southern Breeze PAL members are showcased and available for purchase.
-Join us for a weekend of inspiration, insights, and fun!
+Join them for a weekend of inspiration, insights, and fun!

 “Writing and Illustrating for Kids” (commonly referred to as “wik”, pronounced “wick”), is held each October on the third Saturday at the fabulous Spain Park High School near Birmingham, AL. A local hotel offers conference attendees a group rate.
 The keynote address kicks off a day bursting with 28 workshops on craft and the business of writing and illustrating.
 Tracks are included for the novice or professional.

 Speakers generally include editors, agents, art directors, authors, and illustrators – all professionals in children’s books.
 The winners of their annual writing and illustrating contest are also announced at wik.
 Come prepared to be WOWED!

 Both Springmingle and wik conferences offer members the opportunity to display, sell and autograph their published PAL books, display portfolios, and receive private manuscript and portfolio critiques.